-For the three and nine months ended September 30, 2018, other income (expense), net was \$3.4 million and \$3.3 million, respectively, compared to (\$0.6) million and (\$2.3) million for the same periods in 2017, respectively.
-The increase in other income (expense), net was primarily due to interest income earned on our short-term investments and other income resulting from the disgorgement of short-swing profits arising from the sales of our common stock by a beneficial owner pursuant to Section 16(b) of the Securities and Exchange Act of 1934.
-A portion of this increase was also a result of a decrease in interest expense due to the repayment of the Promissory Note in August 2018 (see Note 10 of the unaudited condensed consolidated financial statements).
+For the three months ended March 31, 2019, other income (expense), net was \$1.7 million compared to (\$0.3) million for the same period in 2018.
+The increase in other income (expense), net was primarily due to interest income earned on our short-term investments.
+A portion of this increase was also a result of a decrease in interest expense due to the repayment of the Subordinated Secured Promissory Note in August 2018.